1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

         *If you can see bare wire shining through the isolation of the wires of either the thermistor or the cartridge heater I'd strongly recommend to replace the component to not risk a shortcut and therefore a broken mainboard (seriously - you don't want to get a blown off mainboard like it happened to me just because of a part which maybe costs a buck or two).*

-    - If you want to change the hotend, the heatbreak or the heater block now, take out the PTFE tube from the heatbreak.
-Then heat up the metal parts by using a heat gun for example and unscrew the hotend from the heater block.
+    - If you want to change the hotend, the heatbreak or the heater block now, take out the PTFE tube from the heatbreak first.
+Then *heat up the metal parts* by using a heat gun for example and unscrew the hotend from the heater block.
 Make sure to neither harm any parts while using the pliers nor yourself by accidentally touching the hot material.

+    !!! warning

+        *Never try to unscrew the heatbreak from the heater block while the parts are cold!* <br> Melted filament or some kind of screw lock glue might make it hard or even impossible to unscrew it and you risk to shear off the heatbreak!

 ??? tip "Disassambling the ABL Sensor"